 The former Stones bassist says it stemmed from Brian Jones’ love of the blues: ‘He created the band.
 It was his idea’

 The group referred to as “The World’s Greatest Rock ‘n’ Roll Band” is as busy as ever.
-In 2016, they toured Latin America, gave a historic performance in Cuba, were one of the six classic rock headliners at the Desert Trip concerts and have announced the December 2 release of their first all-blues album, Blue & Lonesome.
+In 2016, they toured Latin America, gave a historic performance in Cuba, were one of the six classic rock headliners at the Desert Trip concerts and on December 2 released their first all-blues album, Blue & Lonesome.

-The Rolling Stones also mounted a career-spanning worldwide exhibit of memorabilia called Exhibitionism, which kicked off in March 2016 in London, moves to New York in November and will visit Sydney, Australia, in 2017, among other major cities.
+The Rolling Stones also mounted a career-spanning worldwide exhibit of memorabilia called Exhibitionism, which kicked off in March 2016 in London, moved to New York in November and will visit Sydney, Australia, in 2018, among other major cities.

 Related: Exhibitionism coming to New York

 On October 24, 2016, former Stones bassist Bill Wyman turned 80.
 Earlier in the year, he announced that he had prostate cancer though it doesn’t appear to have slowed him down.
-On October 28, he will perform at an 80th birthday gala at Blues Fest in London with guests that include Robert Plant, Bob Geldof and Mark Knopfler.
-(Read our story here.)
+On October 28, he performed at an 80th birthday gala at Blues Fest in London with guests that included Robert Plant, Bob Geldof and Mark Knopfler.